Maximise the potential of your road network.

 What is SCOOT Urban Traffic Control (UTC)?

 SCOOT Urban Traffic Control (UTC) is a specialist form of traffic management that, by coordinating traffic signals in a centralised location, minimises the impact of stop times on the road user.
 Integrating and coordinating traffic signal controls over a wide area allows great control of the traffic flow.
-SCOOT UTC is continually managing the road network, making small and unnoticeable changes to the the green splits and cycle time in each cycle.
+SCOOT UTC is continually managing the road network, making small and unnoticeable changes to the green splits and cycle time in each cycle.

 Trends in Traffic Management